Director & Officer Liability Advisory

 Conclusion: Understanding the distinct roles of directors and officers is crucial, as these roles can sometimes overlap or become unclear.
 This clarity is even more vital in situations like unanimous shareholder agreements, where certain responsibilities initially held by directors might shift to the corporation's shareholders.
 It's always essential for both directors and officers to be fully aware of their specific duties and the limits of their authority within the organization.

 Definitely.
 Directors must be keenly aware of their roles and responsibilities when their company is involved in a merger or acquisition.
-Let’s delve into key due diligence elements:
+Key due diligence elements include:

 In conclusion, as a director, it's essential to act diligently, prioritize the company's and shareholders' best interests, and ensure transparent and unbiased decision-making during mergers or acquisitions.